rt25ai/codex-rtl-rt-ai/README.md

   is left untouched.
 Only a copy under the user profile is patched.
 - Shortcuts/launchers named "Codex" point to the patched copy.
 - Personal use, AS-IS, MIT license.
 Not affiliated with OpenAI.

+## Known limitations

+- Codex updates may require re-running the installer.
+- macOS support is experimental.
+- The patched copy is not an officially signed OpenAI app.
+- Future Codex UI changes may require an update to this patch.